-To find out where your local is, we have made it nice and simple.
+To find out where your local is, check out the link below!

 How much will my BMXA membership cost?

 The cost of memberships with BMXA vary.
-When purchasing your licence there is a national fee, and depending on where you are located there may be a state fee and club fee.
+When purchasing your licence there is a national fee, state fee and club fee.
 Memberships for those in Queensland also have a zone fee.

 Service/Credit Card Fees also apply.